 Maybe all of the Thoughts, all of the Feelings would come all at once.
 Because they didn’t hit when I expected them to hit.

 We couldn’t have had a nicer day to summit if we had hand-written a letter to Mother Nature herself.
-She had been on our side since day one, and today, on our last day, she did not disappoint: blue skies and sunshine, with whispers of wind lightly kissing our skin.
+She had been on our side since day one, and today, on our last day, she did not disappoint: blue skies and sunshine, whispers of wind lightly kissing our skin.
 Despite the mule line of people (some thru-hikers but mostly day hikers) who clogged up the tricky parts of the climb, the hike up our last mountain was glorious.
 Stunning waterfalls, peaceful forests, giant boulders that seemed to lend a hand when a hand was needed.
 And the view above tree-line was truly epic.
 Katahdin was every bit the finale I expected.

 We took turns photographing ourselves on the iconic Katahdin sign, something we had thought about doing since April 20.
 And now, here we were…doing it.
 Then we just sort of sat down and stared at nothing, at everything, silently observing happenings around us.
 Lots of hugging, lots of crying, lots of laughing, lots of gazing.
 One guy had been up here since dawn just so he could take his Katahdin picture in his birthday suit; five hours later he was still avoiding re-admittance into the real world that was waiting for him down below.